Nonparametric approximation of conditional expectation operators: Preliminaries and Assumptions

 The approximation of $\Fstar$ is a key concept in a wide variety of models for kernel-based inference.
 If $\cov[XX]$ is injective, \citet{SHSF09} and \citet{Fukumizu13:KBR} show that under the assumption

 we have a closed form expression of $ \Fstar$ via for all $x \in E$ such that $ \varphi(x) \in \range(\cov[XX])$.
-Here, the (generally unbounded and not globally defined) operator $\cov[XX]^\dagger \colon: \range(\cov[XX]) + \range(\cov[XX])^\perp \rightarrow \inrkhs$ is the \emph{Moore--Penrose pseudoinverse} of $\cov[XX]$ (see \citealt{EHN96}).
-The assumption \eqref{eq:cme_assumption} is generally not satisfied (see \citealt{Klebanov2019rigorous} for a detailed investigation of arising problems). \citet{Gruen12} and \citet{Park2020MeasureTheoretic} show that a Tikhonov--Phillips regularized version of the estimate of \eqref{eq:cme} can be understood as an empirical approximation of $\Fstar$ with functions in $\vecrkhs$ in a least squares regression context.
+Here, the (generally unbounded and not globally defined) operator $\cov[XX]^\dagger \colon: \range(\cov[XX]) + \range(\cov[XX])^\perp \rightarrow \inrkhs$ is the \emph{Moore--Penrose pseudoinverse} of $\cov[XX]$ (see \citet{EHN96}).
+The assumption \eqref{eq:cme_assumption} is generally not satisfied as shown by \citet{Klebanov2019rigorous} in a detailed investigation. \citet{Gruen12} and \citet{Park2020MeasureTheoretic} show that a Tikhonov--Phillips regularized version of the estimate of \eqref{eq:cme} can be understood as an empirical approximation of $\Fstar$ with functions in $\vecrkhs$ in a least squares regression context.
 However, no approximation qualities of the CME in the $L^2$-operator context are considered.
 We will now extend this theory and connect it to the CME regression model later on.